tendermint/liquidity/x/liquidity/spec/04_messages.md

-	PoolId               uint64     // id of the liquidity pool where this message is belong to SwapType             uint32     // swap type of this swap message, default 1: InstantSwap, requesting instant swap OfferCoin            sdk.Coin   // offer coin of this swap message DemandCoinDenom      sdk.Coin   // denom of demand coin of this swap message OrderPrice           sdk.Dec    // order price of this swap message }
+	PoolId               uint64     // id of the liquidity pool where this message is belong to SwapType             uint32     // swap type of this swap message, default 1: InstantSwap, requesting instant swap OfferCoin            sdk.Coin   // offer coin of this swap message DemandCoinDenom      string     // denom of demand coin of this swap message OrderPrice           sdk.Dec    // order price of this swap message }
 ```